GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    Cartesian time axis, example 3.

-The fourth example (Figure ) only shows a few hours of a day, using relative time by specifying **t** in the **-R** option while the :ref:`TIME_UNIT <TIME_UNIT>` is **d** (for days).
+The fourth example (Figure :ref:`missing`) only shows a few hours of a day, using relative time by specifying **t** in the **-R** option while the :ref:`TIME_UNIT <TIME_UNIT>` is **d** (for days).
 We select both primary and secondary annotations, ask for a 12-hour clock, and let time go from right to left: